1. Is there a law or set of rules which governs student transportation?

 2. Which students must be transported?

 All public elementary school students (grades K-8) who live more than 2.0 miles from their school and all public secondary school students (grades 9-12) who live more than 2.5 miles from their school are entitled to transportation.
 In addition, any student classified with special needs who either meets these distance requirements or for whom transportation is required in the student's Individual Education Plan must be transported.
-In both cases, and prior to the beginning of the school year, the Transportation Department will notify all eligible students of their route assignments and provide bus passes.
+In both cases, and prior to the beginning of the school year, the route assignments will be posted in the Parent Portal.

 3. If my child attends a daycare in town, can my child also have a neighborhood stop as well as the daycare stop?